sidnik007/sidnik007.github.com/_posts/2015-08-06-perl-using-tdd.md

 {% highlight perl %}
 #!/usr/bin/perl

-use Test::Simple tests => 1;
+use Test::Simple tests => 2;

 ok(isPrime(0) eq "Not prime", "Is zero prime");
 ok(isPrime(2) eq "Prime", "Is two prime");
 {% endhighlight %}

-After running the test you will see the following failure
+Don't forget to add the test number `use Test::Simple tests => 2`.After running the test you will see the following failure

 {% highlight perl %}
 1..1